414owen/unansi/README.md

 ## Performance

+With escapes: ~750MiB/s
-Without escapes: ~165MiB/s
+Without escapes: ~1.3GiB/s

-It's actually faster with escapes, because it has to output less.
+This was calculated by user process time, not wall time, but both input and output is buffered.